 Text by Anthony Doerr

 I found myself pleasantly surprised by Anthony Doerr’s About Grace, a “realist” literary novel I’d picked up for a dollar at the Strand because his other book had shells on the cover and I like books with shells on the cover.
-It turned out to be genuinely moving, with stretches of astonishing beauty describing the natural world, and also contained meaningful insights into human nature as well.
-Four brief passages especially struck me, and I put them aside for further use.
+It turned out to be genuinely moving, combining stretches of astonishing beauty describing the natural world with meaningful insights into human nature.
+Four brief passages especially struck me, and I set them aside for further use.

 One thing that has long interested me is the setting of essentially arrhythmic prose whose only regularities are that of speech.
 Like Janáček I generally prefer to set such texts as naturally as possible, my music matching the rising and falling of the line rather than attempting to artificially corral the irregular text in a singsong rhythm.
 However, the latter approach can be effective—as proven by Barber’s perfect Knoxville: Summer of 1915—and that’s the direction I went in this work, with its lilting barcarolles suggesting the rise and fall of the ocean.